Attestation and Verification

 Programmatic verification

-Beyond the UI, you can verify attestation programmatically using the verification libraries:
+Beyond the UI, you can verify attestation programmatically using the verification libraries, available for Python, Go, Rust, TypeScript, and C#:

 - JavaScript / TypeScript —